 However, certified ‘gluten-free’ oats are harvested from dedicated wheat-free fields and are stored and milled in wheat-free mills, and contain less than 20 parts per million of gluten.
 This means they are safe for most people with coeliac disease.

 Whichever type of oats you choose, they are a nutritious option:

-- Oats main claim to fame is their huge fibre content.
-A 40g bowl of rolled oats contains around a third of your daily fibre requirement.
-Most of the fibre is a soluble fibre called beta-glucan, which gives oats their main health benefits.
+- Oats main claim to fame is their fibre content.
+A 40g bowl of rolled oats contains around 3g of fibre.
+Oats are a good source of a soluble fibre called beta-glucan, which gives oats their main health benefits.
 Oats also contain some insoluble fibre such as cellulose and lignin, which are important for gut health.

 - Oats are a good source of protein.
 They contain more than most other grains – a 40g serving of rolled oats contains 4.8g protein.
 This typically equates to around 10% of the daily protein needs for most women and 8% for most men, and can be bumped up further by using skimmed or soya milk and topping with chopped nuts.